stevetarver/stevetarver.github.io/_posts/2016-01-09-logging-best-practices.md

 See below for framework generated log data - essential tagging for queries that you won't have to add to your log messages.
 ## Log with the aggregator in mind

-All aggregators require JSON formatted data to effectively ingest log messages as fields.
+All aggregators ingest JSON encoded data most effectively.
 Some may claim they can parse XML but that never works well.
 Some will talk about extracting values from narrative messages, and while true, it is so inefficient as to be unusable with larger datasets.
 What happens?
 Spinning wheel of death when you apply a regex to a month of logs.

 Tell you more about inefficiently encoded data?
 On Splunk, you define the number of concurrent jobs permitted, defaults to 8.
 If you designed a dashboard based on regex extracted values, and you have a production problem, and 8 managers open the dashboard, you just locked every engineer out of doing real work with Splunk.
 And not just your team; every team that uses that Splunk repo.
 Sure you could increase the concurrent job count, but that just defers the inevitable.
 The point is that you are doing something so ineffeciently that you WILL choke the system.
 Not bashing Splunk here - it is my favorite log aggregator so far.
 So, on the importance of JSON encoded log messages: Got it?
 JSON formatted data GOOD.
 Extracting values from strings BAD.